CaptainCrowbar/crow/docs/random.md

 ## Standard distributions

-Most of these duplicate distributions from the standard library, to allow consistently reproducible results without depending on the library implementation.
+Many of these duplicate distributions from the standard library, to allow consistently reproducible results without depending on the library implementation.

+The template argument types are usually not restricted by concepts, to allow their use with non-standard arithmetic types.

 In addition to the standard properties of a random distribution class, many of these also provide functions that return statistical properties of the